Wix Review: Pros & Cons of the Market Leader

 The Blog: Wix offers the capability of adding a blog to your website but it is not their strongest area.
 The layout is beautiful but the blog loads rather slowly sometimes in comparison to that of other website builders such as Squarespace.
 Also, the commenting feature isn't very inviting as it requires signing up for an account first.

 The free plan is impractical: Wix heavily emphasizes on being free but it’s important to note that with this plan, a pretty big Wix ad will be displayed at the top of your page.
-To remove the ads and connect your custom domain (essentially a necessary for any professional website), you would have to upgrade to the Combo plan.
+To remove the ad and connect your custom domain, you would have to upgrade to the Combo plan.

-Inability to export data: If you ever decide that you want move to another platform, you’ll have a hard time doing so because Wix does not have an option available for you to export your data.
-This means that if you decide to move to another platform, you have to manually copy and paste your information and rebuild your website from scratch.
+Inability to export data: If you ever decide that you want to move to another platform, you’ll have a hard time doing so because Wix does not have an option available for you to export your data.
+To be fair, though, moving to a different website builder or CMS is never easy, even if you use something like WordPress.
+But there you would at least be able to export your blog articles easily.

 Additional Features Worth Mentioning